Is the price 'all inclusive'?

 What happens in the event of an emergency?

 In the case of an emergency, we will undertake to have you safely airlifted to Port Moresby.

-Australian Kokoda Tours leaders are Remote Wilderness First Aid accredited and carry satellite phones, KTA track radios and 2-way radios on all treks; we have emergency evacuation plans, which are reviewed three times per year and will, implemented on any emergency.
+All Australian Kokoda Tours leaders are Remote Wilderness First Aid accredited and carry satellite phones, KTA track radios and 2-way radios on all treks; we have emergency evacuation plans, which are reviewed three times per year and will, implemented on any emergency.

 Please note that we cannot guarantee prompt medivac times when using your own travel insurance as most insurance companies have differing protocols.

 Australian Kokoda Tours in conjunction with village elders have built Trekker, Porter accommodation and food huts in each village we stay in along the way.
 Therefore guaranteeing sleeping and eating facilities every night.